aptos-labs/aptos-core/developer-docs-site/docs/intro.md

 ### 💪 Join our crew

 Want to join a great team working on amazing world-scale problems?
-Take a look at our [active roles](https://boards.greenhouse.io/aptoslabs), and come work for us!
+Take a look at our [active roles](https://boards.greenhouse.io/aptoslabs), and come build with us!

 ### 👾 Have fun!